 The Englishmen River estuary is a Parksville jewel that one should not miss out on.

-I have lived in the Parksville area for just over six years and it took me that long to discover this gem.
-And only because of a recent guided bird tour I went on (otherwise I still wouldn’t know about it).
-Since then, I’ve been back to this beautiful area several times.
+I have lived in the Parksville area for over six years, and discovering this gem took me that long.
+And only because of a recent guided bird tour I went on (otherwise, I still wouldn't know about it).
+Since then, I've been back to this beautiful area several times.
 Each time discovering something new.

 Quick Trail Facts